 - Avoid touching your face.
 Avoid touching your eyes, nose and mouth.

-- Clean surfaces.
-Regularly clean often-touched surfaces to prevent spread of infection from touching a surface with the virus on it and then your face.
+- Clean and disinfect surfaces.
+Regularly clean often-touched surfaces to prevent spread of infection from a surface with the virus on it to your body.